H3AR7B3A7/SpringBootInAction/README.md

 - **Mockito:** A Java mocking framework
 - **JSONassert:** An assertion library for JSON
 - **JsonPath:** XPath for JSON

-With the **@SpringBootTest** annotation, Spring Boot provides a convenient way to start up an application context to be used in a test.

 ### Mock MVC
 To configure MockMVC we need a WebApplicationContext.
 We can wire this in and configure MockMVC ourselves like this: